Commissions

 At other times you have to just ‘do what you want to do’ believe in yourself and hope others will follow and believe in you too.
 For my 25 year show I made a life-size Bronze piece, Red Ribbon, it was a successful and scary process and I am glad I did it, it was a great asset for the show and she is currently living in Coworth Park.

-The commissioning process goes like this.
+The commissioning process goes like this:

-1/3 deposit would be paid to start the work in clay, on completion of the clay I would take photos of the sculpture or you could visit the studio.
+1/3 deposit would be paid to start the work in clay, on completion of the clay I would take photos of the sculpture, or you could visit the studio.
 At this point you can back out.
 It’s a joint process but I have to make work I am happy with, I can change things a little but once I had to ‘smooth over’ a sculpture for a commission and it ruined it so I would not do that again.

-When you are happy with the clay stage, the next 1/3 would be paid and it would be cast, the last instalment would then be due just before delivery.
+When we are happy with the clay stage, the next 1/3 would be paid and it would be cast, the last instalment would then be due just before delivery.
 The piece would be an edition and you would have the first of that edition.

 It’s a fun process to be part of if you are flexible and open to interpretation as the work can change and develop when it is being scaled up.
 If you are super particular and want to see what you get before you commit then its best to go for something that is already made